-Famous for its beautiful stone carvings, this temple was built on a flat rock at Diggala in the 14th Century.
-Faded paintings from around that time provide many clues as to the manner in which the temple was built.
-The architecture is South Indian, so the general belief is that the workers were also brought from abroad.
+Famous for its beautiful stone carvings, this Temple was built on a flat rock at Diggala in the 14th century.
+Faded paintings from around that time provide many clues as to the way the Temple was built.
+The architecture is South Indian, so the general belief is that the workers were from abroad.

-Visiting all three temples with a car will take about 2½ hours.
-The best time to visit is the morning, your &Beyond guide will accompany you throughout the tour.
+Visiting all three temples with a car will take about 2½ hours and the best time to visit is in the morning.
+Your &BEYOND guide will accompany you throughout the tour.